Former PM Thaksin Shinawatra returns to a politically divided Thailand after 15 years of self-exile – KION546

 For weeks, Thaksin, 74, has hinted at his homecoming but the first real sign came Tuesday morning when videos showed his sister Yingluck Shinawatra, who also lives in self-exile, hugging her brother before he boarded a plane in Singapore.

-Thousands of people tracked his flight as Thaksin’s private jet landed at Bangkok’s Don Mueang International Airport at 9 a.m. local time.
+Thousands of people tracked Thaksin’s private jet as it landed at Bangkok’s Don Mueang International Airport at 9 a.m. local time.
 He exited the airport’s private jet terminal some 90 minutes later alongside his children and greeted a crowd of supporters before bowing to a portrait of Thailand’s king.

-Thaksin’s daughter Paetongtarn later posted a photo of her father meeting his infant granddaughter for the first time.
-The former prime minister then left on a police truck, headed to the Supreme Court.
+Thaksin’s daughter Paetongtarn posted a photo of her father meeting his infant granddaughter for the first time.

+Thaksin was taken into custody and is now under the care of Thailand’s Corrections Department.
+Following a medical check-up, doctors assessed him to be in a “fragile group” and his health condition – a record of heart disease and a lung infection from Covid-19 – means he will be held in a separate room with 24-hour surveillance, Corrections Department spokesperson Sitthi Sutivong said at a press conference.

+Thaksin can apply for a royal pardon but no requests have been made so far by Thaksin or his family, Sitthi said.
+Due to the large number of guests wishing to visit Thaksin, a special visiting room will also be arranged for him, he added.

 Divided nation